-For some light relief and interest you might like to look at the code the system generated for you (three .java files are created in a subdirectory Calc (Java) or the parent directory (C#) - you don't have to comment this week, simply gaze in awe.
+For some light relief and interest you might like to look at the code the system generated for you (three .cs files are created in the parent directory : Calc.cs, Scanner.cs and Parser.cs) You don't have to comment this week, simply gaze in awe.
 Don't take too long over this, because now you have the chance to be more creative.

 That's right - we have not finished yet.
-Modify the grammar so that you can use parentheses in your expressions, incorporate leading signs, can make use of an abs() function, and can compute factorials, as in
+Modify the grammar so that you can use parentheses in your expressions, recognize hex numbers in the other common format (start with 0, sequence of hex digits, trailing H), allow the computation of factorials like 6! and allow an element for an absolute function call like abs (6-12).